cyross/ruby-miyako/sample/map_test/readme.txt

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

-�ERedistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
+・Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
-�ERedistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+・Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
-�ENeither the name of the Cyross Makoto nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+・Neither the name of the Cyross Makoto nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT